-Practicum and Internships are under the close direction of both a site supervisor and an on-campus practicum/internship supervisor.
+Practicum and Internships are under the close direction of both a site supervisor and an on-campus supervisor.
 In practicum and internship classes (consisting of 4-8 student peers and one faculty member) student peers and supervising faculty review audio and video recordings of the intern's work.
 Feedback is provided in an encouraging atmosphere, assisting in the student's personal and professional growth.
-Campus supervisors of practicum students maintain contact with site supervisors minimally every other week to track student progress.